 SSH has several international student houses and in each student house, there will be a (Dutch) residence assistant.
 He or she is your first contact before you arrive in your room.
 Most of them will live in the same house.

-There are four official housing corporations offering both private and shared housing in Groningen.
+There are several official housing corporations offering both private and shared housing in Groningen.
 They concern themselves with social housing and affordable living for everybody.
-Nijestee, De Huismeesters and Patrimonium act as mediators between landlords and tenants.

-The Groningen Student Union (GSB), SOG, KAB and the municipality have made a website with detailed information about mediation costs and a complaint and question form: www.steunpuntbemiddelingskosten.nl.
-The GSB also offers free legal advice to students who experience problems with housing and have disagreements with their landlords.
-With the handy Housing Guide, you can find a lot of information.
+The Rent Support Center also offers free legal advice to students who experience problems with housing and have disagreements with their landlords.
+With the handy Housing Guide of the Groninger Students Union (GSb), you can find a lot of information.